liip/LiipSearchBundle/README.md

 * field_id - The ID of the html text field for the search.
 This parameter allows you to have more than one search box in a single page
 * query - [optional] Allows you to specify the last searched term with which the search input field will be populated

+Create a route for the search action.
+You can either define your own action, or use the liip_google_search:search action as the controller for the route.

+If you define you own action, you'll need to provide the query and page parameters when rendering the liip_google_search search action from the twig template.
+Your custom search action method might look like this:

+    use Liip\SearchBundle\Helper\SearchParams;
+    ...
+    public function searchAction()
+    {
+        return $this->render('MyBundle:Search:search.html.twig',
+                array(
+                    'title' => 'Search'
+                    'query' => SearchParams::requestedQuery($request, $queryParamName),
+                    'page'  => SearchParams::requestedPage($request, $pageParamName),
+                ));
+    }

+Where MyBundle:Search:search.html.twig renders the liip_google_search search action:

+    {% render "liip_google_search:searchAction" with {'query': query, 'page': page} %}

+When rendering from a template like this, the query and page parameters must be provided.
+When rendered from a template, a subrequest is used, and liip_google_search:searchAction will not have access to the original Request object, and so cannot read the query and page parameters from the Request.

+If, on the other hand, you choose to use the liip_google_search:search action, your route will look something like this:

+    search:
+        pattern: /search
+        defaults: { _controller: liip_google_search:search }

+If you're doing this, you'll want to override the templates so that you can include your site-specific layout.

 Overriding the templates
 ------------------------